fsharp/fsharp.org/guides/data-access/index.md

 * [ADO.NET](http://msdn.microsoft.com/en-us/library/aa286484.aspx) - A set of .NET classes exposing data access services to the .NET programmer.
 Works with a very broad range of databases.

+* [Rezoom.SQL](https://github.com/rspeele/Rezoom.SQL) - A library that statically typechecks a common SQL dialect and translates it to various RDBMS backends.

 ### Web Data Stores

 F# allows for the direct integration of scalable data stores into F# programming.
 For example, a type provider for the World bank data sets is available in the [FSharp.Data](http://fsharp.github.io/FSharp.Data/) library.
 Other